Automorphic $\mathrm{SL}_2$-periods and the subconvexity problem for $\mathrm{GL}_2 \times \mathrm{GL}_3$: Introduction

 Let us close this introduction by briefly describing the organization of the paper.
 Section \ref{sec:notation} below collects general notation that is used through all the text, mainly about metaplectic groups and orthogonal groups.
 In Section \ref{sec:theta}, we recall some general notions on quadratic spaces and theta correspondences, with special attention to the cases needed for our purposes.
 In Section \ref{sec:SL2periods-thm} we explain in more detail the strategy to prove Theorem \ref{thm:centralvalue-intro}, and state again the result in more precise terms (see Theorem \ref{thm:centralvalue}).
 After that, Sections \ref{sec:testvector} and \ref{sec:localperiods} are devoted to describe our choice of test vector and to compute the local periods alluded to above.
 Section \ref{sec:localperiods} deserves special attention, since the local period computations therein (together with those in \cite{PaldVP}) are the key ingredient for our application in Section \ref{sec:subconvexity} towards the subconvexity problem for automorphic $L$-functions for $\GL_2 \times \GL_3$ and the proof of Theorem \ref{thm:sc-intro} above (which is a particular case of the more general version in Theorem \ref{thm:sc}).
 Section \ref{sec:global} is devoted to complete the proof of the central value formula stated in Theorem \ref{thm:centralvalue}, and can be skipped by the reader interested in the subconvexity problem considered in Theorem \ref{thm:sc-intro}.

-{\bf Acknowledgements.} During the elaboration of this work, A. Pal was financially supported by the SFB/TR 45 ``Periods, Moduli Spaces, and Arithmetic of Algebraic Varieties'', and C. de Vera-Piquero has received financial support from a Junior Research Grant (through AGAUR PDJ 2012) and also from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682152).
+{\bf Acknowledgements.} We are pleased to thank the referee for her/his valuable suggestions that helped to improve the exposition of this article.
+During the elaboration of this work, A. Pal was financially supported by the SFB/TR 45 ``Periods, Moduli Spaces, and Arithmetic of Algebraic Varieties'', and C. de Vera-Piquero received financial support from a Junior Research Grant (through AGAUR PDJ 2012) and also from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682152).